Karabelon/EXCEL-DATA-CLEANING-SHOWCASE/README.md

 # EXCEL-DATA-CLEANING-SHOWCASE
-A collection of cleaned Excel datasets with before-and-after examples.
+A collection of cleaned Excel datasets with before(RAW DATA)-and-after(BEFORE DATA) examples.